 - a collapsed lung

-- damage to the organs near the spleen, including the stomach, colon, and pancreas
+- damage to the organs near your spleen, including the stomach, colon, and pancreas

-Before you have a splenectomy, your surgeon and doctor will make sure that you prepare correctly.
-You will need to inform them of all medications you are taking and if you may be pregnant.
-Your doctor will probably give you vaccines against certain viruses because the removal of the spleen weakens your immune system.
-You may also need to receive a blood transfusion to ensure that you have enough platelets and red blood cells to endure the surgery and its accompanying blood loss.
+Your surgeon and doctor will help you prepare for your procedure.
+You’ll need to inform them of all medications you’re taking and if you may be pregnant.
+Your doctor will probably give you vaccines against certain viruses and bacteria because spleen removal weakens your immune system.
+You may also need to get a blood transfusion to ensure that you have enough platelets and red blood cells to endure the surgery and its accompanying blood loss.

-Days before the surgery, you may be asked to stop taking certain medicines.
-You will also need to fast and stop drinking any fluids several hours before the procedure.
+Your doctor may ask you to stop taking certain medicines days before the surgery.
+You’ll also need to fast and stop drinking any fluids several hours before the procedure.

-The outlook for a splenectomy varies greatly depending upon the type and severity of the disease or injury that led to the surgery.
-Full recovery from a splenectomy usually takes between four and six weeks, although you will likely only need to stay in the hospital for a few days following the surgery.
-Your surgeon or doctor will tell you when you can resume normal activities.
+The outlook for a splenectomy varies greatly depending on the type and severity of the disease or injury that led to the surgery.
+Full recovery from a splenectomy usually takes between four and six weeks.
+You may only need to stay in the hospital for a few days following the surgery.
+Your surgeon or doctor will tell you when you can return to your normal activities.

-For those who are healthy, the long-term outlook is very good.
-Individuals who have had their spleen removed, however, will always be more susceptible to infection and may need vaccinations and preventative antibiotics for the rest of their lives.
+The long-term outlook is very good if you’re otherwise healthy.
+If you’ve had your spleen removed, however, you’ll always be more susceptible to certain infections and you may need vaccinations and prophylactic antibiotics for the rest of your life.